svalinn/DAGMC/doc/usersguide/get_install.rst

 If everything was successful, you may have the mcnp5 and mainfludag executables in the $INSTALL_PATH/bin folder, the libraries in $INSTALL_PATH/lib and the header files in the $INSTALL_PATH/include folder

-Test
+Testing
 ~~~~

+We regularly run the DAGMC test suite as part of our continuous integration system, for which we use
-You may wish to run the tests in the $INSTALL_PATH/tests directory to verify correct installation.
+`Travis <https://travis-ci.org/svalinn/DAGMC>`_.
+You may however, wish to run the tests in the
+$INSTALL_PATH/tests directory to verify correct installation.
 To do this requires
 that $INSTALL_PATH/bin be in your PATH and $INSTALL_PATH/lib be in your LD_LIBRARY_PATH:
 ::
     prompt%> export PATH=$PATH:$INSTALL_PATH/bin